Universal Transport Properties of Continuous Quantum Gases: Drude weight of the Lieb-Liniger model

-Finally, in the high-temperature limit ($T\to \infty$), the thermal de Broglie wavelength becomes negligible, suppressing the quantum statistical correlations that render particles indistinguishable.
-Consequently, the system exits the quantum degenerate regime, and the Yang-Yang thermodynamic formalism naturally reduces to Maxwell-Boltzmann statistics, treating particles as effectively distinguishable.
-In this limit, we employ a virial expansion in powers of the small fugacity parameter $Z = e^{\mu/T} \ll 1$:
+Finally, in the high-temperature limit ($T\to \infty$), the thermal de Broglie wavelength becomes smaller than the inter-particle spacing, $T\gg E_F$ and the Yang-Yang thermodynamic formalism naturally reduces to Maxwell-Boltzmann statistics.
+In this limit, since the fugacity $z = e^{\mu/T} \ll 1$ serves as a naturally small parameter, we employ a virial expansion to derive the transport coefficients rigorously up to second order ($\mathcal{O}(z^2)$):